oils-for-unix/oils/doc/j8-notation.md

 This document described an upgrade of JSON strings:

-- J8 Strings - 3 styles
+- J8 Strings (in 3 styles)

-And three formats that built on top of these strings:
+And data formats that built on top of these strings:

 - JSON8 - tree-shaped records
-- J8 Lines
+- J8 Lines - Unix streams
 - TSV8 - table-shaped data

 ## Appendix